-No, everybody wants an ultrasound.
-Ultrasound is an amazing view into ...
+Everybody wants an ultrasound.
+Ultrasound is an amazing view into the...
 I mean, it's a womb with a view.
-All right.
-So y'all had some really good rooms with a view, but this is a womb with a view.
-And when you look ...
-I mean, remember Olan Mills, our families would take us to go get those pictures.
-We now have in strip malls, places like Peek a Boo, Show Me, where you can get ultrasound images.
-You can find out what the gender.
-You can see, "Oh, gosh, it's got your nose," that kind of stuff.
-To get images of your baby, it's 30 bucks.
-You have a Groupon, it's \$25.
-I mean, it is just amazing how you can see the life on the inside of the womb.
+All right?
+So you all had some really good rooms with a view, but this is a womb with a view, and when you look...
+I mean remember Olan Mills, our families would take us to go those pictures?
+We now live in strip malls, places like Picaboo, show me where you can get ultrasound images.
+You can find out what the gender, you can see, "Oh gosh, it's got your nose," that kind of stuff.
+I mean, to get images of your baby, it's 30 bucks.
+You have a Groupon, it's 25.
+I mean, it is just amazing how you can see the life on the inside of...
 This is my daughter.
-My daughter was supposed to get married yesterday.
-But when she picked this date because it was a full moon, I said, "We're going to be out at The Gathering.
-Either I'm not going to be there, or you're going to have to pick another date."
+My daughter was supposed to get married yesterday, but when she picked this date, because it was a full moon, I said, "We're going to be out at the gathering.
+Either I'm not going to be there or you're going to have to pick another date."

-So, she's getting married in six days out in Florida.
-But this is my daughter.
+So she's getting married in six days out in Florida, but this is my daughter.
 She's this big.
 You can see the top of her head.
 She's 12 weeks along.
-You can see her butt.
-You can see her heart beating.
+You can see her butt, you can see her heart beating.
 This is my wife's uterus.
-I mean, she's sitting right here.
-But now you got the inside view.
-But there's no Wi-Fi, there's no Bluetooth, so you jump and you slide there on the inside.
+All right?
+So I mean she's sitting right here, but now you've got the inside view, but there's no Wi-Fi, there's no Bluetooth.
+So you jump and you slide there on the inside.
 At that gestational age, she could be aborted at any abortion clinic in my city of Pensacola.
 Cute baby, huh?
 You want to see that baby two months earlier?
-Same pose, there's no difference but a geographic location and address between this baby on the outside and this baby on the inside.
+Same pose.
+There's no difference but a geographic location and address between this baby on the outside and this baby on the inside.
 MRI, we do 2D, 3D, 4D.

 We show fetoscopic images.
 I want to show you this MRI.
 This MRI is absolutely amazing.
-This was actually done at an office, and there was a baseball game going on.
-And they're playing the baseball game, and then it was the National Anthem that was coming.
-And so they're doing this imaging of this baby on the inside.
-And this baby hears, "Oh say can you see."
+This was actually done at an office and there was a baseball game going on and we're playing the baseball game, and then it was the national anthem that was coming.
+And so they're doing this imaging of this baby on the inside and this baby hears, "Oh say, can you see?"
 And this baby's like, "I am not a kneeler.
 I will not sit.
-I will stand for our National Anthem."
-So this baby is adjusting itself, moving its hands, moving its arms, and says, "I will stand for the Anthem," and push, push.
-And all of a sudden, this baby stands up for the National Anthem.
-This baby could teach the NFL a whole lot of stuff as far as respecting the National Anthem.

-But I could see, you don't know who this kid is.
-But you're all pulling for him.
-Come on, kid.
-Come on.
-Stand up.
-Stand up.
+I will stand for our national anthem."
+So this baby is adjusting itself, moving its hands, moving its arms, and says, "I will stand for the anthem," and push, push.
+And all of a sudden this baby stands up for the national anthem.
+This baby could teach the NFL a whole lot of stuff as far as respecting the national anthem, but I could see, I mean you don't know who this kid is, but you're all pulling for him, "Come on kid, come on, stand up.
+Stand up."

 This is the life, not just the person.
-And this is the personality on the inside of the womb because the key is a patient is a person no matter how small.
-And if they are a person, they have rights.
+This is the personality on the inside of the womb because the key is a patient is a person no matter how small, and if they are a person, they have rights.
+The 14th Amendment says, "Nor shall any state deprive any person of life, liberty, or property without due process."